 How is the explainable AI evolving right now?

-These techniques are more and more crucial because they can be used for exposing bias in data and predictions.
-They too evolve to better diagnose and visualise bias as some of the existing AI models can favour or become prejudiced against certain groups of people.
+These techniques are more and more crucial because they can be used to expose bias in data and predictions.
+They, too, evolve to better diagnose and visualise bias, as some of the existing AI models can favour or become prejudiced against certain groups of people.
 Thanks to these bias exposing techniques, we can now create models that are more universal and explainable by adjusting how they work.

-One of the examples of this bias is a Google translation where sentences in Turkish ‘He/she is a nurse.
-He/she is a doctor’ were translated in English as ‘She is a nurse.
-He is a doctor’, and ‘He/she is lazy.
-He/she is hard-working' as ‘She is lazy.
-He is hard-working'.
-This mistranslation has been fixed and now Turkish impersonal pronoun ‘o’ can be replaced with an appropriate pronoun in English automatic translations.
+One of the examples of this bias is a Google translation where sentences in Turkish: ‘He/she is a nurse; He/she is a doctor’ were translated in English as ‘She is a nurse; He is a doctor’, and ‘He/she is lazy; He/she is hard-working’ as ‘She is lazy.
+He is hard-working’.
+This mistranslation has been fixed, and now the Turkish impersonal pronoun ‘o’ can be replaced with an appropriate pronoun in English automatic translations.

 The current pandemic has been a trying period for AI – there was an increase in the number of tools that can be used for predicting how the pandemic will spread long-term.